Mind Mapping for Musicians

 - It’s easy to edit, organize and structure your mind map in a non-linear fashion

 You can use mind mapping for any area in your life.
-I’d like to make some suggestions on where mind mapping can especially come in handy for musicians.
+I’d like to make some suggestions where and how mind mapping can especially come in handy for musicians.

 1) Idea Collection